 Take the plunge to living the expat lifestyle.

 Have you ever been the new kid on the block?
-Or the newbie in a school or to a sports team?
-What about being the new employee?
+Or the newbie at a school or sports team?
+What about being the new employee in an office?

 If so, then you too have fumbled around trying to figure out your new surroundings.
 And of course, the dreaded….. who are you going to sit with at lunch?